This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 The back room is really fun and the food is really good.
 One of our Faves.

-If you like sushi, we recommend IKKYU Conveni* _right_ outside of the mews.
+If you like sushi, we recommend IKKYU Conveni* _right_ outside of the old mews.

 Its an Asian quickie mart, and in the back they have a small sushi counter (and fresh made to go in the cooler).
 We usually hit it right after dropping our bags.
 Mostly take out.

-Essenza* is a small Italian place about 500 feet from the flat on on Kensington Park Road.
+Essenza* is a small Italian place on on Kensington Park Road, a

 street away from the crowds on Portobello Road.
 It is the sister restaurant to the more popular Osteria Basilico and